-$course_numeric_grade = recit_grade \times 0.1 + the_grade \times 0.2 + \\ mt1_grade \times 0.15 + mt2_grade \times 0.2 + fin_grade \times 0.35$
+$$course_numeric_grade = recit_grade \times 0.1 + the_grade \times 0.2 + \\ mt1_grade \times 0.15 + mt2_grade \times 0.2 + fin_grade \times 0.35$$

 - Recitation grade is based on both your attendance and participation.
 This grade will be decided by the group of assistants of your own recitation section.
-For that reason, students must attend their own recitation sections. - There won't be any make-up for take-home exams in any case, including medical health reports and official university activities. - ❖ If you miss all of the take-home exams, both midterms, and the final exam as well; then you will get an NA grade. - ❖ If you miss one of the midterm examinations or the final examination, and if you do not take the make-up exam for that missing exam (check the make-up exam policy for details); then you will directly get an F grade.
+For that reason, students must attend their own recitation's zoom link (to be shared in a separate file). - ❖ There won't be any make-up for take-home exams in any case, including medical health reports and official university activities. - ❖ If you miss one of the midterm examinations or the final examination, and if you do not take the make-up exam for that missing exam (check the make-up exam policy for details); then you will directly get an F grade.
 There will be a single make-up exam at the end of the semester (after the final exam) and this exam will be comprehensive (i.e. all topics included). - The instructor has the right to have an oral interview for any grading item given in the syllabus.
 Students who will have the oral interview may be selected randomly or according to a suspicious situation observed by TAs or the instructors.
 After having the oral interview, the grade obtained by the student may change in a positive or a negative way.